Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 ## Model Description:
 This model represents the metabolic network of Pseudomonas putida KT2440 with a focus on carbon metabolism, aromatic compound degradation, and organic acid production.
 The model includes pathways relevant to biodegradation, biomass production, and bioenergy generation.

-Objective Function: Acetyl
+**Objective Function**: Acetyl

-Biological Compartments: The model is structured to include key compartments to reflect cellular organization and facilitate the distribution of metabolic fluxes:
+**Biological Compartments** : The model is structured to include key compartments to reflect cellular organization and facilitate the distribution of metabolic fluxes:

 * Cytoplasm (c)
 * Extracellular (e)

-\
-Reactions and Metabolites:
+**Reactions and Metabolites**:
 The model encompasses approximately 500 reactions and 550 metabolites, covering pathways such as:

 Central Carbon Metabolism: Glycolysis, TCA cycle, pentose phosphate pathway.